daisugiland/daisugi/STYLE_GUIDE.md

 ## Goal

-If we start from the fact that programming is a chain of taking decisions, the aim of this guide is to inspirate you and facilitate such decisions.
+If we start from the fact that programming is a chain of taking decisions, the aim of this guide is to inspire you and facilitate to take such decisions.

-Following guide is a set of different sources, conveniently linked.
+Following guide is a set of different sources most of them conveniently linked.